 Once the infected leaves and stems have been removed, treat your rose with a fungicide.
 Spray the entire plant, making sure to get the tops and bottoms of the leaves as well as the stems.
 You can use a chemical fungicide or any number of organic options such as:

 - Lime Sulfur

 - Potassium or Ammonium Bicarbonate

 How to Prevent Black Spot

-With the right gardening habits in place, you can keep black spot at bay on your roses by:
+With these gardening habits in place, you can keep black spot at bay:

-- Preventative Treatment: If black spot is a perennial problem in your yard, begin a preventative treatment with an organic, nontoxic, fungicidal spray (such as those on the list above), right before your roses sprout in spring.
+- Preventive Treatment: If black spot is a perennial problem in your yard, begin a preventive treatment with an organic, nontoxic, fungicidal spray (such as those on the list above), right before your roses sprout in spring.
 Continue treatment every couple of weeks to keep the fungus under control.